BinaryDigitCode/bd/content/_index.md

+Welcome to my digital cafe!
 I work in tech, live stream music mixes and games, tinker with code, take photos, and love to travel.
-Read more [about](/about) me at the links above or read my [micro blog <i class="fa-brands fa-microblog"></i> ](https://blog.binarydigit.cafe)
+Read more [about](/about) me at the links above, read my [notes](/notes) or [micro blog](https://blog.binarydigit.cafe).
+If you like what I do, you can buy me a [coffee](https://ko-fi.com/binarydigit/)!